ACS Viitorul Târgu Jiu: History

 At the end of the season, Petroșani Municipality refused to pass the Jiul Stadium into the property of Șirineasa and even asking for a rent to use the sports base.
 Dissatisfied with the fact that they are not helped by the municipality and complaining that in the summer of 2017, they renovated the sports base from their own sources (the stadium being in the dereliction for over 10 years), the club officials of Șirineasa decided to move the team from Petroșani to Târgu Jiu.

 On 29 June 2018, it was announced officially that the club will be named ACS Energeticianul also in the Romanian Football Federation records starting with the 2018–19 season.
 After one week, the club officials met with representatives of the municipality of Petroșani finally reaching an agreement to use Jiul Stadium in 2018–19, the club canceling its move.

-2019–present
+2019–2024

 On 30 June 2019, Luceafărul Oradea withdrew from Liga II in favor of Energeticianul, which was saved from relegation, as it was the first team relegated at the end of the last season.
 Most important players and the entire technical staff was moved from Luceafărul to Energeticianul.
 It was also announced that the club was moved again, this time from Petroșani to Târgu Jiu and renamed as Viitorul Pandurii Târgu Jiu, also changing its colors from white and black to white and blue.

+On 15 October 2024, after nine rounds of the 2024–25 season, the club was withdrawn from competition and dissolved after filing for bankruptcy.